Mevius: JTI Korea pays Instagram users to promote Mevius

 In September 2017, it was reported that JTI Korea had been paying Instagram users who had a lot of followers to post photos of its Mevius brand cigarettes, according to a document obtained by The Korea Times.

-In return, Instagram "influencers," most of whom were men in their 20s and 30s, are said to have received as much as 5 million Won ($4,400) for each post.
+In return, Instagram "influencers," most of whom were men in their 20s and 30s, are said to have received as much as 5 million Won (approximately US$4,400) for each post.
 These photos primarily aim to spark interest in Mevius among women who follow young, fashion-savvy men who upload photos of their daily lives.
 A bigger program with JTI's marketing on the photo-centered social networking service (SNS) platform is that underage users are indiscriminately exposed to these photos glamorizing cigarettes because anyone, regardless of age, can join Instagram and view pictures posted by others.
 In Korea's "Tobacco Business Act", there are no specific rules yet governing cigarette makers' marketing and sales activities on Instagram, Facebook and other SNS platforms.

 One Instagram user came forward and informed The Korea Times of Instagram Influencer Guidelines to let the public know about JTI Korea's dubious SNS marketing.
 He said he was approached by a person from JTI Korea's marketing team in June 2017.
 "JTI systematically recruited young male Instagram users who have at least 10,000 followers" the user said anonymously.
 "I heard they were offered 4 to 5 million Won for each post for a month, depending on the number of their followers.
 The users were given this piece of paper outlining how they should take photos and depict them".
 The company's marketing tactic is disgraceful, he said, stressing minors, particularly young girls, have been exposed to hundreds of photos that beautify smoking.
 "Many young girls closely follow these handsome men in their 20s and 30s who regularly post photos of their well-shaped bodies.
 They have certainly viewed many of these Mevius pictures" the user said.
 "I decided to let people know about JTI's unethical marketing, due to concerns that teenagers may become more inclined to smoke cigarettes".

 JTI's guidelines outline how Instagram users take photos and what phrases they should use when depicting photos.
 However, JTI Korea denied drawing up such guidelines, stressing it had never conducted marketing on SNS.
 "Our company's internal policies forbid illegal marketing activities" a company official said.
 "JTI Korea strictly observes all relevant domestic laws in our business affairs".